Victims Legal Service

 The Helpline:

-• is available to all victims of crime that require legal advice on their Victim of Crime Assistance Tribunal (VOCAT) matter
+• is available to all victims of crime who require legal advice on their Victim of Crime Assistance Tribunal (VOCAT) application

 • can assist with making applications or enforcing orders for restitution and compensation from an offender.